 There are three sources of funds to support the travel costs of students who are the first author of an accepted paper for presentation at a conference; each award can be accessed once per student’s program.

 - The Faculty of Graduate and Postdoctoral Studies graduate student travel fund provides up to $500 per award.

-- In the Faculty of Education, the Office of Research (ORE) offers a similar travel grant for a value of max. $750 per degree.
+- The Faculty of Education offers a similar travel grant for a value of max. $750 per degree.

 - The Department of Educational Studies Travel and Research Presentation Fund provides travel support to a maximum of $2,000 per graduate student per degree program.

 Ts’’kel is not a separate program, but rather an internal concentration for advancing Indigenous access and Indigenous content across programs.